-Discover how our multi-day, residential School Overnight Program on Bainbridge Island extends learning beyond the classroom, engaging students in critical thinking, scientific investigations, and actions that build awareness of and concern for the wellbeing of people and our planet.
+Discover how our multi-day School Overnight Program on Bainbridge Island extends learning beyond the classroom, engaging students in critical thinking, scientific investigations, and actions that build awareness of and concern for the wellbeing of people and our planet.

 Communication and preparation are keys to a successful trip.
 Here are some resources and information packets to get you started.

 Bryant Elementary was one of the schools included in our pilot program o...

 Recently shared at our Dinner in the Woods event, this video features fo...

 The IslandWood garden is an excellent example of the diversity we see in...